 EHR/EMR systems allow healthcare providers to keep records of patients’ medical information.

-You can read more about these systems in our article on custom EMR/EHR development.
+Telemedicine is among the top 20 trending ideas for software development in 2022.
 Telemedicine is a field aimed at providing healthcare services remotely, complete with scheduling, consultations, and prescriptions.
 Creating a telemedicine platform is somewhat comparable to developing an online medical website but has its peculiarities.

 HIPAA, HITECH, GDPR (and other scary abbreviations)

 The following is some information you need to take into consideration when developing a healthcare website.
 Healthcare websites are subject to specific laws, and hospital website development is no trifle.